Management of HIV in Pregnancy

-HIV infection in young children most commonly arises as a result of mother-to-child transmission (MTCT).
+HIV infection in young children most commonly arises as a result of mother-to-child transmission (MTCT), also called vertical transmission.
 It is thought that only 1.5-2% of MTCT occurs transplacentally during pregnancy.
-The vast majority occurs due to maternofetal transmission of blood during parturition or postnatal breast-feeding.
+The vast majority occurs due to maternofetal transmission of blood during parturition or postnatal breastfeeding.

 All pregnant women are recommended screening for HIV infection, syphilis, hepatitis B and rubella in every pregnancy at their booking antenatal visit.
 If a woman declines an HIV test, this should be documented in the maternity notes, her reasons should be sensitively explored and screening offered again at around 28 weeks.